-The Diploma in Audio Production is a practice-based programme that focuses on all aspects of music production involving the recording studio and sound reinforcement disciplines, including large-scale theatre and multimedia productions in three theatre venues at LASALLE.
-Through a step-by-step structure of modules and assessments, you will be taken step by step through the fundamentals of audio technologies and working methodologies of audio production.
+Through a progressive structure of modules and assessments, you will be taken through the fundamentals of audio technologies and working methodologies of audio production.

 Through hands-on projects, you will learn and hone the necessary skills for professional placement in this exciting and dynamic industry.
 Top local and international practitioners will provide knowledge and experience, as you gain confidence to take on industry-level projects.
 Upon completion, you will graduate with the necessary skill set to undertake a career in audio production.